JulianCissen/defauth/.github/instructions/default.instructions.md

 applyTo: '**/*.{ts}'
 ---
 - Don't fix linting errors.
 I will fix them myself.
+- Write function expressions with arrow syntax.
+Avoid using function declarations, unless needed to overload a function.
 - Keep function size in mind.
 Functions should be small and focused.
 If you're editing a function, consider if it can be split into smaller functions.
 - Keep component size in mind.
 Components should be small and focused.
 If you're editing a component, consider splitting it up if it has multiple responsibilities or grows too large.
 - Don't add unnecessary comments.
 If the code is self-explanatory, no comment is needed.